The Greatest Playoff Performers Basketball Has Ever Seen

 Credit: Instagram

 Kevin Durant earned back-to-back Finals MVPs in 2017 and 2018, averaging over 30 points while outshining LeBron James on basketball’s biggest stage.
-His playoff production isn’t limited to that run—he’s recorded 9 postseasons, averaging at least 28 points, a mark only Michael Jordan has surpassed.
+His playoff production isn’t limited to that run, he remains one of the most efficient postseason scorers ever, maintaining a career playoff average of nearly 29.3 points per game.

 14. Nikola Jokić